 I did the full-time MBA.
 Prior to that, I’d been working as a “gaffer” or senior technician in media production, managing lighting on film sets.
 The MBA was a terrific experience, coming from an interesting, but fairly narrow, field of engineering and suddenly being bombarded with fresh ideas from all disciplines of business.
 It was challenging, of course, but the opportunity to take a step back and think about things, in an academic environment was invaluable.
 My dissertation was on the effectiveness of public support for the film industry, and this research enabled me to build relationships with a lot of senior people in the industry, some of whom I continue to work with today.

 What happened after you graduated?

-What has been the biggest challenge?
+What have been the biggest challenges?